Drenhat/badBank/README.md

 # badBank

+## Description
-An exercise than stimulate an online bank using React.js
+An exercise than stimulates an online bank using React.js and Bootstrap